Congressional District # 03

 Sediment samples were collected from a location in the South Branch of the Chicago River, approximately 5,000 feet downstream of the site in 2000.
 These samples contained high levels of PAHs, polychlorinated biphenyls (PCBs), oil and grease, and metals.
 The concentrations of these substances generally increased with depth.
 Many of the reported concentrations of PAHs, PCBs, and metals are at levels that are indicative of toxicity to organisms that live in the sediment (benthic invertebrates).

 EPA was approached by Wisconsin Public Service Corp.
-(WPSC) in 2005 with a proposal to investigate and clean up seven former MGPs in Wisconsin under EPA’s Superfund Alternative Sites (SAS) program.
-The SAS Program takes sites that might otherwise be eligible for the National Priorities List (NPL), but which will be investigated and cleaned up by a cooperative responsible party, without formally listing the site on the NPL.
-When WPSC merged with Peoples Energy to form Integrys Energy Group, EPA was approached by Peoples Energy in 2007, to address thirteen former MGPs in Illinois under the SAS program.
+(WPSC) in 2005 with a proposal to investigate and clean up seven former MGP sites in Wisconsin under EPA’s Superfund Alternative Sites (SAS) program.
+The SAS Program takes sites that might otherwise be eligible for the National Priorities List (NPL), but which will be investigated and cleaned up by a cooperative PRP without formally listing the site on the NPL.
+WPSC later merged with Peoples Energy to form Integrys Energy Group and Integrys then approached EPA in 2007 to also address thirteen former MGPs in Illinois under the SAS program.
 The Hough Place Station is one of the thirteen Illinois former MGP sites.

-EPA and Integrys entered into an Administrative Order on Consent (AOC) for Remedial Investigations and Feasibility Studies at the two Waukegan sites and an AOC for Engineering Evaluations and Cost Analyses (EE/CAs) at the eleven Chicago sites.
-Since all twenty sites have similar conditions and contaminants, and Integrys is a PRP for each, the agreements allow a streamlined approach to site investigation and remedy development.
-Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to allow progress on the worst problems first.
-By the end of 2008, all of the mult-site documents had been approved, and site-specific work had begun on several of the sites.
-On October 31, 2008 EPA and Integrys entered into an AOC which converted the EE/CA AOC for the 11 Chicago former MGP sites to an RI/FS AOC.
+In 2007, EPA and Integrys entered into an Administrative Order on Consent (AOC) for Remedial Investigations and Feasibility Studies at two Waukegan former MGP sites and an AOC for Engineering Evaluations and Cost Analyses (EE/CAs) at eleven Chicago-area MGP sites.
+Since all twenty MGP sites have similar conditions and contaminants, and Integrys is a PRP for each, the agreements allow a streamlined approach to site investigation and remedy development.
+Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to allow progress on the "worst problems first."
+By the end of 2008, EPA had approved all of the multi-site documents and site-specific work had begun on several of the sites.
+On October 31, 2008 EPA and Integrys entered into an AOC which converted the EE/CA AOC for the eleven Chicago former MGP sites to an RI/FS AOC.

-To more effectively manage all 11 original Chicago sites, the RI/FS AOC organizes them into 4 sites: the North Shore Avenue Site, the North Branch Site, the South Branch Site, and the Crawford Site.
+To more effectively manage the eleven Chicago MGP sites, the RI/FS AOC organizes them into four larger sites called the North Shore Avenue Site, the North Branch Site, the South Branch Site, and the Crawford Site.
 Both the North Branch Site and the South Branch Site have several operable units.
 The North Branch Site is comprised of the Division Street Station Operable Unit (OU), the North Station OU, and the Willow Street/Hawthorned Avenue Station OU.
 One site is the the North Shore Avenue Station Site.
 The South Branch Site is comprised of the 22nd Street Station Upland OU, the Hough Place Station Upland OU, the Pitney Court Station Upland OU, the South Station Upland OU, the Throop Station Upland OU, and the South Branch River OU.

 A limited investigation of the river area adjacent to the site was conducted in November 2006.
 Several borings were advanced into river sediments.
 Impacts in the form of sheens, odor, tar globules, tar-coated or stained material, and traces of tar were observed in some of the borings.
-Additional investigation will be completed under the RI/FS.
-A schedule for completion of the RI/FS will be established once more information is available to prioritize all 11 Chicago former MGP sites.
+Additional investigation will be completed under the RI/FS (see above).

 ContactsRemedial Project Manager, U.S. EPA